abc-datacamp/abc-intro-2-r/chapter2.md

 state.db <- data.frame(state.name, state.abb, state.area, state.center, stringsAsFactors = FALSE)

 # Access the state abbreviations column using list notation.
 Convince yourself that state.db$state.abb, state.db[[ "state.abb" ]] and state.db[[ 2 ]] all give the same result.

+# Name the rows of state.db using state abbreviations from state.abb

+# Update the column names: "name", "abb", "area", "long", "lat"

+# Add state.division to the data frame as a column called division

+# Use plot() to visualize the size distribution of state within each division
+plot(area ~ division, data = state.db)

+# Use plot() to visualize latitude as a function of longtitude

 ```